nim-lang/Nim/doc/manual.rst

   except IndexError:
     echo "invalid index"

-An `unchecked execution error`:idx: is an error that is not guaranteed to be detected, and can cause the subsequent behavior of the computation to be arbitrary.
-Unchecked execution errors cannot occur if only `safe`:idx: language features are used and if no execution-time checks are disabled.
+An `unchecked runtime error`:idx: is an error that is not guaranteed to be detected, and can cause the subsequent behavior of the computation to be arbitrary.
+Unchecked runtime errors cannot occur if only `safe`:idx: language features are used and if no runtime checks are disabled.

 A `constant expression`:idx: is an expression whose value can be computed during semantic analysis of the code in which it appears.
 It is never an l-value and